Microsoft/azure-docs.pt-pt/articles/container-registry/container-registry-tasks-reference-yaml.md

 ## <a name="cmd"></a>cmd

-O `cmd` tipo de passo é executado um contentor.
+O `cmd` tipo Step executa um contêiner.

 ### <a name="syntax-cmd"></a>Sintaxe: cmd